* FTSEurofirst 300 index up 0.3 pct

 * Strong PMIs help Spain but weakness returns to France

-LONDON, June 2 (Reuters) - European shares started the month positively on Monday, buoyed by strong economic data from China that helped to allay concerns about growth rates in the world’s biggest metals consumer.
+EDINBURGH, June 2 (Reuters) - European shares started the month positively on Monday, buoyed by strong economic data from China that helped to allay concerns about growth rates in the world’s biggest metals consumer.

-Basic resources stocks, including miners and other commodity companies, rose 1.3 percent, one of the biggest sectoral gainers, after data showed Chinese factory activity expanded at its fastest pace in five months in May.
+Basic resources stocks, including miners and other commodity companies, rose 1.3 percent, the biggest sectoral gainer, after data showed Chinese factory activity expanded at its fastest pace in five months in May.

-The CAC index underperformed, up 0.1 percent, as data showed France’s manufacturing sector fell back into contraction having recorded its first two months of growth since 2011 in March and April.
+The CAC index underperformed, down 0.1 percent, as data showed France’s manufacturing sector fell back into contraction having recorded its first two months of growth since 2011 in March and April.